oktadev/okta-blog/_source/_posts/2020-10-31-spring-cloud-config-okta.md

 Click **Generate** to download the project files.
 Unzip the file and import the project files into your favorite IDE.

-{% img blog/spring-cloud-config-okta/07_2.png alt:"Config Server Initializr" width:"800" %}{: .center-image }
+{% img blog/spring-cloud-config-okta/initializr-config-server.png alt:"Config Server Initializr" width:"800" %}{: .center-image }

-Open the project in your IDE and create a file at `/src/main/resources/application.properties` with the following key-value pairs:
+Open the project in your IDE and update `src/main/resources/application.properties` with the following key-value pairs:

 ```properties
 server.port=8888